RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/string-types.md

 To satisfy (1), we will be introducing new suffixes, to specify the _type_ of a string.
 They will allow us to specify that a string is classic in a Unicode-first program, and that a string is Unicode in a compatibility program.
-The exact form of these suffixes will be discussed below, when a further question about Unicode is addressed.
+The exact form of these suffixes will be discussed below, when some further questions about Unicode will have been addressed.

 To satisfy (2), we will be introducing a new BIF called STRINGTYPE. ``STRINGTYPE(string)`` will return different values depending on the type of the string; these values will be specified later.

 ## Scalars and grapheme clusters: CODEPOINTS and TEXT

-Unicode strings will extend the built-in functions of Classic Rexx to the Unicode world.
+Unicode strings will extend the built-in functions of Classic Rexx to take advantage of the Unicode world.
 Unicode characters will no longer be limited to one byte; indeed, the very same definition of "character" will be under discussion.

 The Unicode standard defines _Unicode scalars_, integer numbers that represent _Unicode codepoints_, and _(Extended)
-Grapheme Clusters_, collections of scalars that constitute a "user-perceived character".
-Some languages (e.g., Java) define their characters to be Unicode scalars; some other languages (e.g., Swift) define their characters to be Extended Grapheme Clusters.
+Grapheme Clusters_, collections of scalars that constitute "user-perceived characters".
+Some languages (e.g., Java) define their characters to be Unicode scalars, while some other languages (e.g., Swift) define their characters to be Extended Grapheme Clusters.

 What definition should Rexx adopt?
-There are good reasons to adopt either: if characters are scalars (i.e., codepoints), you can have speed-efficient representations (UTF-32), space efficient representations (UTF-8), and an in-between that might be useful if your application is generally limited to the Basic Multilingual Plane (UTF-16); if characters are Extended Grapheme Clusters, you may lose some efficiency, but you will gain a better conformance with the standard, and (it is hoped) a better experience for the end-users.
+There are good reasons to adopt either of the two: if characters are scalars (i.e., codepoints), you can have speed-efficient representations (UTF-32), space efficient representations (UTF-8), and an in-between that might be useful if your application is generally limited to the Basic Multilingual Plane (UTF-16); if characters are Extended Grapheme Clusters, you may lose some efficiency, but you will gain a better conformance with the standard, more expressive power, and (it is hoped) a better experience, both for the programmers and for the end-users.

 The RXU Rexx Preprocessor for Unicode implements both definitions, i.e., it has a data type for unicode scalars, called CODEPOINTS, and another data type for Extended Grapheme Clusters, called TEXT.

-This may seem redundant, but it has its benefits.
-TEXT is supposed to be the default string type for Unicode-enabled Rexx programs, and, in this sense, CODEPOINTS would always be a secondary, technical type.
-But a CODEPOINTS string offers compatibility with Java (and with all the other languages that have opted to implement characters as scalars, instead of graphemes), and it may be useful when you have to manage streams that are not normalized or (by using an additional, special, switch) contains ill-formed sequences, like Windows file names, that may contain UTF-16 sequences with ill-formed surrogates (WTF-16).
+This may seem somewhat redundant, but it has its benefits.
+TEXT is supposed to be the default string type for Unicode-enabled Rexx programs, and, in this sense, CODEPOINTS would always be a secondary, technically-oriented, type.
+But CODEPOINTS strings offers compatibility with Java (and with all the other languages that have opted to implement characters as scalars, instead of graphemes, which at the moment of this writing is the absolute majority of languages), and they may be useful when you have to manage streams that are not normalized, or (by using an additional, special, switch) contains ill-formed sequences, like Windows file names, that may contain UTF-16 sequences with ill-formed surrogates (WTF-16).
 TEXT strings, for example, can be normalized at string creation time, while CODEPOINTS strings will never be automatically normalized; and so on.

 ## _Excursus:_ A note about the implementation strategy